benson-tan-44/pachimari/README.md

 It features jQuery which binds the onchange to a textarea where the user can type their thoughts and uses AJAX to call a PHP script that automatically updates the database as the user is changing the text area.

-This project was done without OOP or functions but the next project I am aiming to do it with OOP and then eventually learn the php framework: Laravel.